 Mitochondria do it all.
 They carry the genetic signature of our maternal lineage, are critical to cell viability and produce the chemical energy required for our cells and tissues to survive.
-Their unique morphology even reflects our bacterial past.
-It is now widely appreciated that mitochondria serve as essential platforms for a variety of molecular reactions witin our cells.
-Despite their static textbook depiction, these membrane bound organelles form a remarkably dynamic network in our cells.
+Their unique morphology reflects our bacterial past.
+It is now widely appreciated that mitochondria serve as essential signalling platforms for a variety of molecular reactions within our cells.
+Despite their static textbook depiction, these membrane-bound organelles form a remarkably dynamic network in our cells.

-It is not suprising therefore that mitochondrial damage and abbarent mitochondrial metabolism is linked to a variety of human diseases, including neurodegeneration (Parkinson's disease, ALS), ageing, immune dysfunction, certain forms of cancer and inheirited mitochondrial disorders.
+It is not surprising, therefore that mitochondrial damage and aberrant mitochondrial metabolism are associated with a diverse array of human diseases.
+These include neurodegeneration (Parkinson's disease, ALS), ageing, immune dysfunction, certain forms of cancer and inherited mitochondrial disorders.
 Consequently, our cells have evolved multiple mechanisms to cope with mitochondrial meltdown.

 Understanding the regulation of mitophagy in vivo is particularly complex and could not be addressed until recently.
-My laboratory combines sophisticated mouse genetics and cutting edge approaches in neuroscience, microscopy and biochemistry to understand the endogenous regulation of mitophagy pathways in vivo.
-A major goal of our research is to both exploit and develop tools to understand mitochondrial homeostasis in health and disease.
+The McWilliams lab combines sophisticated mouse genetics and cutting edge approaches in neuroscience, microscopy and biochemistry to understand the endogenous regulation of mitophagy pathways in vivo.
+A primary goal of our research is to both exploit and develop tools to understand mitochondrial homeostasis in health and disease.